livereload/livereload-plugins/README.md

           // (3) ((message:S[\w]+ Error)) can be used to override the regexp LiveReload normally uses to
           //     match the given part, but still let LiveReload properly store the index of the capture group
           //
-          // (4) ((message-override:smt)) is removed from the regular expression prior to matching, and simply
+          // A message may also be an object.
+In that case, "pattern" key is the regular expression as described above,
-          //     instructs LiveReload to replace the message with the given string if the regexp has matched "Errors": [
+          // and an optional "message" key instructs LiveReload to replace the message with the given string
+          // if the regexp has matched.
+          "Errors": [
             "<ESC>((message)) on line ((line))<ESC> in <ESC>((file))(?:<ESC>|\\n)",
             "(Missing ((message))$)",